 Purchasing State Adopted Instructional Materials with Regular Allocation of Funds

-Each principal shall receive notice of his/her regular allocation for the purchase of instructional materials.

-State adopted instructional materials requests are completed on printed forms or electronically entered and forwarded to the office of the Supervisor of Instructional Materials for processing before items are ordered from the State depository.
+State adopted instructional materials requests are completed on printed forms or electronically entered and forwarded to the office of the Program Coordinator of Instructional Materials for processing before items are ordered from the State depository.

-Current and adequate instructional materials will be purchased in the first two (2) years of an adoption for the core subject areas of Language Arts, Social Studies, Science, Mathematics, Literature, and Reading.
+Current and adequate instructional materials will be purchased in the first three (3) years of an adoption for the core subject areas of Language Arts, Social Studies, Science, Mathematics, Literature, and Reading.
 Each student will be provided with a textbook or other materials as a major tool of instruction in the core subject areas listed above.

-The cut-off date for requisitions of State adopted materials is March 15th of each year.

 Purchasing Instructional Materials with Flexibility Funds